mparno/fenics-web/source/citing/index.rst

 ##############

 If you use FEniCS, the developers would be grateful if you would cite the relevant publications.
-As a rule of thumb, cite the top publication (marked in bold) **for each relevant component**.
+WeAs a rule of thumb, cite the top publication (marked in bold) **for each relevant component**.

+A more extensive bibliography can be found at the bottom of this page.

 FEniCS
 ------